valkey-io/valkey-doc/commands/role.md

 1. The string `slave`, because of Redis OSS compatibility (see note at the end of this page).
 2. The IP of the primary.
 3. The port number of the primary.
-4. The state of the replication from the point of view of the primary, that can be `connect` (the instance needs to connect to its primary), `connecting` (the primary-replica connection is in progress), `sync` (the primary and replica are trying to perform the synchronization), `connected` (the replica is online).
+4. The state of the replication from the point of view of the replica, that can be `connect` (the instance needs to connect to its primary), `connecting` (the primary-replica connection is in progress), `handshake` (the primary and replica are doing the handshake), `sync` (the primary and replica are trying to perform the synchronization), `connected` (the replica is online).
 5. The amount of data received from the replica so far in terms of primary replication offset.

 ## Sentinel output